cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-perth-may.md

 # BDD Kickstart - 2 day BDD training

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.
-By the end of this course you will the fundamental technical and non-technical skills required for your team to start.
+By the end of this course you will acquire the fundamental technical and non-technical skills required to begin.

-You will be taught by Paul Rayner, a Perth native with 25 years of hands-on software development experience.
+Both days are led by Paul Rayner, a Perth native with 25 years of practical software development experience.
 Paul is a seasoned software design coach and mentor, helping teams ignite their agile design and testing skills via DDD and BDD.
-To help facilitate the course we have entrusted Hamish Tedeschi, an accomplished BDD expert and coach.
-Hamish is MD of MagenTys and organiser of CukeUp!
-AU.
+Hamish Tedeschi, an accomplished BDD practitoner and coach, will be alongside Paul to facilitate.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).